Charles Horton Peck: Biography

 Charles Horton Peck was born on March 30, 1833, in the northeastern part of the town Sand Lake, New York, now called Averill Park.
-After suffering a light stroke early in November 1912 and then a severe stroke in 1913, he died at his house in Menands, New York, on July 11, 1917. lamellae.
+After suffering a light stroke early in November 1912 and then a severe stroke in 1913, he died at his house in Menands, New York, on July 11, 1917.

 In 1794, Eleazer Peck (his great grandfather) moved from Farmington, Connecticut to Sand Lake, attracted by oak timber that was manufactured for the Albany market.
 Later on, Pamelia Horton Peck married Joel B., both from English descent, and became Charles Peck's parents.
 Even though his family was rich and locally prominent, his education was provincial.

 During his childhood, he used to enjoy fishing and hunting pigeons using a net with his grandfather and when he was old enough, the school days were limited to only winter season because he assisted in his father's sawmill.
 Dr. Peck went for the first time with his father to collect large cranberries when he was eight or ten years old.
 Picking up cranberries was a family matter since his grandmother went with the Indians, who knew the swamp very well, to perform this activity.